Esri/calcite-design-system/conventions/Accessibility/AccessibilityRoles.md

 ## 8. tree

 A `tree` is a widget that allows the user to select one or more items from a hierarchically organized collection.
 Any item in the hierarchy may have child tree items, `treeitem`.
 Tree items can be expanded or collapsed, showing and hiding their children.

-[Learn more about the tree role](https://www.w3.org/TR/wai-aria-1.1/#tree).
+Learn more about the tree role on [W3C](https://www.w3.org/TR/wai-aria-1.1/#tree) and [MDN](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/tree_role).

 ### Example